Dedicated to deliver innovative, disease modifying therapies for patients with mitochondrial dysfunction

 From the beginning, working in collaboration with the dedicated advocacy groups, patients and their families, providers and researchers has given us perspective about living with mitochondrial disease and a deep understanding of its course.

 The voices of patients are reflected in every step of our journey and inspire our devotion to the cause.

-Sheba Medical Center: graded as one of the top hospitals in the world, is the clinical site for our Phase I/II clinical trial of Mitochondrial Augmentation Therapy (MAT) in Pearson syndrome.
-The study is led by co-Principal Investigators, Professor Amos Toren M.D., Ph.D., MHA, head of the Division of Pediatric Hemato-oncology, and Elad Jacoby, M.D., head of the Pediatric Immunotherapy Center.
-Sheba Medical Center staff have treated 7 patients, with MAT on a Compassionate use basis program, through which four children with Pearson syndrome, two patients with Kearns-Sayre syndrome and one patient with Leigh syndrome were treated.
+Sheba Medical Center: graded as one of the top hospitals in the world, is the clinical site for our Phase I/II clinical trial of Mitochondrial Augmentation Technology (MAT) in Pearson syndrome.
+The study is led by co-Principal Investigators, Professor Amos Toren M.D., Ph.D., MHA, Head of the Division of Pediatric Hemato-oncology, and Elad Jacoby, M.D., Head of the Pediatric Immunotherapy Center.
+Sheba Medical Center staff have treated 7 patients with MAT on a Compassionate use basis program, through which four children with Pearson syndrome, two patients with Kearns-Sayre syndrome and one patient with Leigh syndrome were treated.
 Data from the Pearson and KSS patients was used to plan the Phase I/ II trial currently underway, and its results were presented at the annual meeting of the American Society of Hematology (ASH) in San Diego, December 2018, and highlighted during the “Best of Ash” presentation.

 Patients’ advocacy organizations are dedicated to support patients, families and caregivers throughout their life journey from diagnosis to living daily with mitochondrial diseases by providing tools and knowledge, creating supportive communities that feels like home to many.